-The department is hosting a COVID-19 preparedness webinar for the aged care sector to highlight the importance of being prepared to respond to any future COVID-19 cases in aged care, including key reminders on infection prevention and control, and the supports provided by the Commonwealth in the event of an outbreak.
+The Department of Health hosted a COVID-19 preparedness webinar for the aged care sector to highlight the importance of being prepared to respond to any future COVID-19 cases in aged care, including key reminders on infection prevention and control, and the supports provided by the Commonwealth in the event of an outbreak.

-The Minister for Senior Australians and Aged Care Services, Senator the Hon Richard Colbeck, will be joined by the following presenters to talk about the importance of outbreak preparedness:
+The Minister for Senior Australians and Aged Care Services, Senator the Hon Richard Colbeck, was joined by the following presenters to talk about the importance of outbreak preparedness:

 - Mr Michael Lye, Deputy Secretary of the Ageing and Aged Care Group